Geant4 simulation of the moderating neutrons spectrum

 In Monte Carlo simulations of the neutron moderation by some medium the following approach is often used.
 The initial neutron spectrum is set, and the neutrons are directed to some moderating layers (optionally of variable thickness).
 The passage of neutrons through this medium is tracked, and the spectrum of neutrons coming at the opposite side is measured (Fig.~\ref{fig-neutrons-through-layer}).
 By comparing the resultant spectrum to the initial one for different moderator thickness, some conclusions can be made on how the moderator layers influence the initial neutron spectrum~\cite{Deiev2013,Lisovska2019,Shin2014,Robinson2014,Lemrani2006}.

+However, such approach is rather limited, and is disadvantageous for our task.
+The problem is that the Monte Carlo codes such as Geant4 treat the injection of each primary particle as a separate \textit{Event}, and simulate its further interactions independently of all the other primary particles.
+It means that each primary particle is injected into the system at "zero" time (\textit{i.e.} the particle enters a "fresh" system with no signs of other particles' presence or previous interactions), and is then tracked down to its disappearance either by absorption or by simply escaping the volume of interest.
+This is of course accompanied by the tracking of all the secondary particles if there are some.

-The disadvantage of such approach is that the Monte Carlo codes which simulate the passage of the particles through matter one by one -- do it independently.
-This corresponds to a situation when all initial particles are born simultaneously.
-Therefore, the spectrum thus obtained is the spectrum of a \textit{single} ``generation'' of neutrons.
-These neutrons were born at the same time, then passed through some moderating layers, and eventually formed some final distribution at the output.
+Repeating this scenario $N$ times for a large number of primary particles is actually equivalent to injecting a \textit{single pulse} of $N$ primary particles into the system.
+And the spectrum thus obtained is therefore a spectrum of a \textit{single} ``generation'' of neutrons which were born (injected) at the same time, then passed through some moderating layers, and eventually formed some final distribution at the output.